dxos/dxos/docs/docs/guide/echo/configuration.md

 // create a client
 const client = new Client();
 ```
-:::tip
+::: info
 If using React, `<ClientProvider/>` creates a `Client` for you.
 See usage with [React](react).
 :::

-Before manipulating data, the client needs to create or join a [space](spaces).

 Optionally, the client can be given a custom configuration via the `config` property.

-See the API documentaion for [Config](/api/@dxos/client/classes/Config).
+::: details Custom configuration example
 ```ts file=./snippets/create-client-with-options.ts#L5-
 import { Client, Config } from '@dxos/client';